 - Completing the first 5 Mitkadem packets – Kachol (blue) Dog Tag

 - Completing the next 4 Mitkadem packets – Sagol (purple) Dog Tag

 - Completing the final 7 Mitkadem packets – Shachor (black) Dog Tag and title of Hebrew Ninja

 B'nei Mitzvah Preparation

-Our B'nei mitzvah students spend this year engaged in individual studies with our clergy and a Hebrew tutor which are scheduled throughout the week.
-Sunday morning classes give them a chance to come together as a community for group learning and to support each other during this busy and important year.
+Our B'nei mitzvah students spend the year leading up to their Bar or Bat Mitzvah engaged in individual studies with our clergy and a Hebrew tutor which are scheduled throughout the week.
+This is in addition to our regular Sunday program.

 Prior to the start of their B'nei Mitzvah preparations, students complete a minimum of three consecutive years in the Youth Education Program, unless they attend an area Jewish day school.
 For most youth, this means they should be enrolled in the Youth Education program no later than the 3rd grade.
 Special arrangements can be made for students with special needs to create a meaningful Jewish educational and B'nei mitzvah experience.